DominikM198/ProbRoadClass-DeepLearning/README.md

 ```python
 SHEET_NUMBERS = ['017', '199', '385']
 ```
-- Set the prefix of the Siegfried map sheet files e.g. 'rgb_TA_' if the file is named 'rgb_TA_017.tif'
+- Set the prefix of the Siegfried map sheet files, e.g. 'rgb_TA_' if the file is named 'rgb_TA_017.tif'
 ```python
 SIGFRIED_FILENAME_PREFIX = 'rgb_TA_'
 SIGFRIED_FILENAME_SUFFIX = ''
 ```

-- Set an prefix / identifier string with is used to store the result in an unique output folder and is contained by each output file e.g. if the string is 'minline_80m_seg_10m' then the file is named '{sheet_number}_road_geoms_minline_80m_seg_10m.shp'
+- Set an prefix/identifier string that is used to store the result in a unique output folder and is contained by each output file, e.g. if the string is 'minline_80m_seg_10m', then the file is named '{sheet_number}_road_geoms_minline_80m_seg_10m.shp'
 ```python
 OUTPUT_FILENAME_PREFIX = 'minline_80m_seg_10m'
 ```